 - Black walnut produces a mild toxin and husks should not be disposed of in your yard, garden or compost.

-Nut Description: Chestnuts are dark brown in color, smooth in texture, are pointed at one end, and have an oblong spot on the opposite end that is light brown in color.
+Nut Description: Chestnuts are dark brown in color, smooth in texture, are pointed at one end and have an oblong spot on the opposite end that is light brown.
 They are housed inside a spiny burr, which turns yellowish-brown and opens when the chestnuts are ready for harvest.

 Harvest Time: September through December

 Harvesting: Allow chestnuts to fall from the tree.

 - Gather nuts with open burrs and remove burrs.